marwenbelkaid/basic-ql-model-fitting/README.md

 ## General description
 This program implements a basic QL model in the basic\_qlestimator.py in the form of an estimator following the structure of BaseEstimator class of the sklearn.base module.
 To fit this model to the data, the program supports three hyperparameter optimization procedures: Grid Search, Random Search (Bergstra and Bengio, 2012), and Bayesian Optimization (Snoek et al., 2012).
 The Grid and Random Search methods are respectively implemented in files modelfitting\_gridsearch.py and modelfitting\_randomsearch.py using the sklearn.model_selection module.
 The Bayesian Optimization method is implemented in file  modelfitting\_bayesoptim.py and is based on the GPyOpt library (The GPyOpt authors, 2016).

-Two .sh shell scripts are provided to launch the model fitting procedures.
+Three .sh shell scripts are provided to launch the model fitting procedures.

 #### Toy example:
 The task that the QL algorithm has to solve here is a 3-armed bandit.
 For simplicity, 2 targets (or arms) have a 100% reward probability, and the has 0% probability.
 The measures we want to fit in the data are the success rate (i.e. % of rewards) and the U-turn rate (i.e. % of choosing the same target as at time t-2 when at time t).